 Relayium vs croc: encrypted file transfer from the terminal

 croc is one of the best-loved tools for sending a file from one terminal to another: a short, memorable code phrase, a PAKE key exchange, and it just works.
-Relayium's CLI sets out to do the same job and is built the same way — free, open source, and encrypted end to end, with no account required for any of it.
+Relayium's CLI sets out to do the same job and is built the same way — free, open source, and encrypted end to end, with an account needed only so send can mint its pairing code.

 This isn't a takedown; croc earned its reputation.
 It's a straight comparison of what the two share, where Relayium's CLI does more because it also talks to servers you already run, and the case where croc is honestly the simpler pick.